BigBlockDataChain/morbo/README.md

 To fix some error automatically, run `npm run lint-fix` or `yarn lint-fix`.
 Rest of the errors will need to be fixed manually.

+### Troubleshooting
+It may be that there is a missing dependency.
+Run `npm i` and try again.

+If it is an Electron issue, the best place to look is in the shell that launched Electron.

+If it is a UI issue open the developer tools and look for any errors in the console.

 [build-link]: https://api.travis-ci.org/BigBlockDataChain/morbo.svg?branch=master